Professional Liability Insurance

 If a software product caused physical harm, it would also be covered by product liability.
 If your software caused financial damage, it would be covered by tech professional liability coverage, also known as tech E&O.

-General liability insurance: Covers common business risks like customer injury, customer property damage, advertising injury, and copyright infringement.
+General liability insurance covers common business risks like customer injury, customer property damage, and advertising injury.
 It protects your small business from the high costs of lawsuits and helps you qualify for leases and contracts.

-Business owner's policy: A BOP bundles general liability coverage and commercial property insurance.
-It typically costs less than if the policies were bought separately, and protects against the most common third-party lawsuits and property damage.
+A business owner’s policy (BOP) bundles general liability insurance with commercial property insurance.
+It typically costs less than if the policies were bought separately.

-Commercial auto insurance: This policy is required in most states for businesses that own vehicles.
-It provides coverage for your legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.
+Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

-Cyber insurance: Also known as cyber liability insurance, this policy insures against the costs of data breaches and cyberattacks.
-It covers things like customer notification, credit monitoring, legal fees, and fines.
+Cyber liability insurance, also called cybersecurity insurance, protects small businesses from the high costs of a data breach or malicious software attack.
+It covers expenses such as customer notification, credit monitoring, legal fees, and fines.

 FAQs about professional liability insurance